Biography of Graham Greene

 1943: He returns to London still working for the Foreign Office.

-1940: Graham Greene becomes a Director at the publishers firm of Eyre and Spottiswood.
+1940: Greene becomes a Director at the publishers firm of Eyre and Spottiswood.

 1945: Becomes a book reviewer for the London newspaper the “Evening Standard”.

-1948: Speaks at Les Grandes Conference Catholique in Brussels.
+1948: He speaks at Les Grandes Conference Catholique in Brussels.
 Visits Czechoslovakia and then Vienna which is to appear so effectively in “The Third Man”.

-1949: Wins the James Tait Black Memorial Prize for the novel “The Heart of the Matter”.
+1949: He wins the James Tait Black Memorial Prize for the novel “The Heart of the Matter”.

 1951: Visits Indochina.

 1952: Greene wins the Catholic Literary Award for “The End of the Affair”.
 Visits Indochina again to work for the magazine “Paris Match”.

 1953: Visits Kenya for the newspaper the “Sunday Times”.